-Rabbinical College of America has designated Mrs. Shoshana Solomon, Registrar, as the full time employee available to assist enrolled and prospective students in obtaining information on financial aid programs available, criteria for eligibility, and procedure for applying for financial aid, cost of attendance, retention rates, completion and transfer rates, institutional security and crime statistics, and all required disclosures and information, as required by 668.42, 668.43.
-668.45 and 668.46 of the Code of Federal Regulations.
-She can be found in the administrative offices during regular business hours.
+Rabbinical College of America has designated Rabbi Israel Goldberg, Financial Aid Administrator, as the full time employee available to assist enrolled and prospective students in obtaining information on financial aid programs available, criteria for eligibility, and procedure for applying for financial aid, cost of attendance, retention rates, completion and transfer rates, institutional security and crime statistics, and all required disclosures and information, as required by 668.42, 668.43.
+668.45 and 668.46 of Title 34 of the Code of Federal Regulations.
+He can be found in the administrative offices during regular business hours or by calling (973) 267-9404.